sradybites/hafnian/README.md

 ## Contributing

-As long as I'm working on this I will not be allowing contributors, since I want to figure the details out for myself.
+Up to a certain point in my work I discourage contributions since I want to figure the details out for myself (after all, it is a personal learning project).
 After I finish, I guess I'll allow contributors, although I don't really expect there to be any.

 ## Authors